-The best attempts to write the mythology down come in the form of the Eddas and the Heimskringla by Snorri Sturluson, an Icelandic historian, poet and politician who lived in the late 12th and early 13th centuries.
+The best attempts to write the mythology down come in the form of the Eddas and the Heimskringla by Snorri Sturluson.
+He was an Icelandic historian, poet and politician who lived in the late 12th and early 13th centuries.

-The Gods can be split broadly into two tribes – the Æsir, associated with chaos and war, and the Vanir associated with nature and fertility.
-The Gods are often considered together with the Jötnar (singular Jötunn) or Giants.
+The Gods can be split broadly into two tribes.
+The Æsir were associated with chaos and war, while the Vanir were associated with nature and fertility.
+The Gods are often considered together with the Jötnar (singular Jötunn) or Giants in English.

 As the ruler of Asgard – the realm of the Æsir, Odin is considered the All-Father of the Gods.
 His father was the Borr and his mother was the Jötunn Bestla.
 He's famous for riding into battle on his faithful eight-legged steed Sleipnir and wielding his dwarf-forged spear Gungnir which is said never to miss a target.